-Borehole seismic VSP surveys will be conducted at regular intervals during and after CO_2 injection.
-Each of these surveys will be compared to the baseline survey which was acquired before the start of CO_2 injection.
-It is important that the only difference between the surveys is the change in acoustic properties of the storage formation caused by the presence of CO_2 .
-Consequently, repeatability of source and receiver types and spacing/location, source size and type, weather/soil conditions, and other acquisition parameters between surveys is paramount for an accurate comparison.
+Borehole seismic VSP surveys will be conducted at regular intervals during and after CO2 injection.
+Each of these surveys will be compared to the baseline survey which was acquired before the start of CO2 injection.
+It is important that the only difference between the surveys is the change in acoustic properties of the injection formation caused by the presence of CO2.
+Consequently, repeatability of source and receiver types and spacing, source size, and other acquisition parameters between surveys is paramount for an accurate comparison.